opencomponents/oc-template-preact/README.md

 # oc-template-preact

-React-templates with TypeScript support & utilities for the [OpenComponents](https://github.com/opentable/oc) template system
+Preact-templates with support & utilities for the [OpenComponents](https://github.com/opentable/oc) template system

-Based on Nick Balestra's work on [oc-template-react](https://github.com/opencomponents/oc-template-react)

 ---